adriavalles/CSS3-AppStore-Buttons/README.md

 # CSS3 APPSTORE BUTTONS

 ## DEMO
-You can check a demo of the AppStore buttons here: [http://www.adriavalles.net/lab/css3-appstore-buttons](http://www.adriavalles.net/labs/css3-appstore-buttons)
+You can check a demo of the *CSS3 AppStore buttons* here: [http://www.adriavalles.net/lab/css3-appstore-buttons](http://www.adriavalles.net/labs/css3-appstore-buttons)

 ## How to use it